ErikDorstel/pocsagRX/README.md

 * also works with HELTEC SX1278 based LoRa module
   * activate the HeltecLoRaV2 define statement in SX1278POCSAG.ino to use this module
 * serial console Command Line Interface for configuration and debugging
+* 3 levels of debugging
 * write/read configuration to/from flash
-* german BOS mode and ASCII codes
+* german BOS mode and DAU filter
+* german ASCII codes
 * decoding of ROT1 encoded messages
 * wlan based https gateway to forwarding the messages
 #### SPI bus